-There is a Voice Category function using which, you can store your favorite sounds in each category.
+There is a Voice Category function to store your favorite sounds in each category.
 Overall the sound quality is beyond what words can explain.
 It is simply magnificent.

-There is MIDI I/O ports and four quarter-inch jack sockets for connecting footswitches and controllers.
+MIDI I/O ports and four quarter-inch jack sockets connect footswitches and controllers.

-Various reverb and chorus effects, including the 62 VCM effects (Virtual Circuit Modeling) along with a Master Compressor, a five-band master EQ, and an onboard metronome are features that add to the functionality of the piano.
+Different reverb and chorus effects, including the 62 VCM effects (Virtual Circuit Modeling), a Master Compressor, a five-band master EQ, and an onboard metronome, add to the piano’s functionality.